Best Time To Trek To Everest Base Camp

 - All seasons: Late March to early May, late May to early September, late September to early November, late November to early March

-Spring season (late March–early May) followed by autumn (late September–early November) are the best seasons for the Everest Base Camp trek.
+Spring season (late March–early May) followed by autumn (late September–early November) are the best months to visit Everest Base Camp.
 Everest Base Camp weather in winter (late November–early March) is colder and snowier, but you get great views of the mountains.
 In Nepal, the least-ideal for trekking monsoon season lasts from late May to early September, and the route gets muddy and filled with leeches.

 - Average temperatures: Maximum 6°C (42.8°F).
 Minimum - 9°C (15.8°F)